ECarpenterLab/Longitudinal-Analysis-of-Matched-Patient-Biospecimens-/README.md

 - **`DATA/`**
   Contains low-size input data, annotations, and the `samples_info` spreadsheet for scRNA-seq analysis.
   Large data files must be downloaded as described in `Data_Acquisition` prior to running scripts.
+  Update the file path in the samples_info sheet to match the path from your working directory.

 - **`MARKDOWN/`**
   Contains raw markdown script files corresponding to each section of the analysis.
 This folder serves as the primary working directory.